OUTSCALE Customer Agreement – version 2020.1

 13.1 Assignment.
 You will not assign or otherwise transfer this Agreement or any of your rights and obligations under this Agreement, without our prior written consent.
 Any assignment or transfer in violation of this Section 13.1 will be void.
 Subject to the foregoing, this Agreement will be binding upon, and inure to the benefit of the parties and their respective permitted successors and assigns.

 13.2 Entire Agreement.
 This Agreement incorporates the Policies by reference and is the entire agreement between you and us regarding the subject matter of this Agreement.
 This Agreement supersedes all prior or contemporaneous representations, understandings, agreements, or communications between you and us, whether written or verbal, regarding the subject matter of this Agreement.
-We will not be bound by and specifically object to, any term, condition or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) including for example, any term, condition or other provision (a) submitted by you in any order, receipt, acceptance, confirmation, correspondence or other document, (b) related to any online registration, response to any Request for Bid, Request for Proposal, Request for Information, or other questionnaire, or (c) related to any invoicing process that you submit or require us to complete.
-If the terms of this document are inconsistent with the terms contained in any Policy, the terms contained in this document will control, except that the Service Terms will control over this document.
+We will not be bound by and specifically object to, any term, condition, or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) including, for example, any term, condition or other provision (a) submitted by you in any order, receipt, acceptance, confirmation, correspondence or other documents, (b) related to any online registration, response to any Request for Bid, Request for Proposal, Request for Information, or other questionnaires, or (c) related to any invoicing process that you submit or require us to complete.
+If the terms of this Agreement are inconsistent with the terms contained in any Policy, the terms contained in this Agreement will control, except that the Service Terms will control over this Agreement.

 13.3 Force Majeure.
-We and our affiliates will not be liable for any delay or failure to perform any obligation under this Agreement where the delay or failure results from any cause beyond our reasonable control, including acts of God, labor disputes or other industrial disturbances, electrical or power outages, utilities or other telecommunications failures, earthquake, storms or other elements of nature, blockages, embargoes, riots, acts or orders of government, acts of terrorism, or war.
+We and our affiliates will not be liable for any delay or failure to perform any obligation under this Agreement where the delay or failure results from any cause beyond our reasonable control, including acts of God, labor disputes or other industrial disturbances, electrical or power outages, utilities or other telecommunications failures, IT criminality (subject to OUTSCALE having set up a reasonable security policy), major dysfunctions in the Internet network, earthquake, storms or other elements of nature, blockages, pandemics, embargoes, riots, acts or orders of government, acts of terrorism, or war.

 13.5 Disputes.
 Any dispute or claim relating in any way to your use of the Service Offerings, or to any products or services sold or distributed by OUTSCALE will be resolved by binding arbitration, rather than in court, except that you may assert claims in small claims court if your claims qualify.
 The Federal Arbitration Act and federal arbitration law apply to this Agreement.
 There is no judge or jury in arbitration, and court review of an arbitration award is limited.
 However, an arbitrator can award on an individual basis the same damages and relief as a court (including injunctive and declaratory relief or statutory damages) and must follow the terms of this Agreement as a court would.